-- 1. Position the sawmill in an area that is suitable for sawing. - 2.
-Chock the trailer wheels to prevent movement while unhitching the trailer. - Unhook the safety chains and light harness from the vehicle and unhitch the sawmill. - 4.
-Lower the front jacks and set on the ground. - 5.
-Release the winch cable (optional) and remove the log loading ramps (optional) from the sawmill. - 6.
-Remove the saw head safety pin and raise the saw head from the rest bracket. - 7.
-Remove the rest bracket from the sawmill bed. - 8.
-Move the saw carriage to the front of the sawmill and lower the remaining jacks. - 9.
-Use the provided crank handle to adjust the jacks to lift weight from the trailer axle and level the sawmill. - 10.
-Disengage the fender locking straps and lift the fenders from the trailer and set aside.
+- 1. Position the sawmill in an area that is suitable for sawing. - Chock the trailer wheels to prevent movement while unhitching the trailer. - 3.
+Unhook the safety chains and light harness from the vehicle and unhitch the sawmill. - Lower the front jacks and set on the ground. - Remove the saw head safety pin and raise the saw head from the rest bracket. - Remove the rest bracket from the sawmill bed. - Move the saw carriage to the front of the sawmill and lower the remaining jacks. - Use the provided crank handle to adjust the jacks to lift weight from the trailer axle and level the sawmill. - Disengage the fender locking straps and lift the fenders from the trailer and set aside. - 10.
+Install the water tank and hose to the mill.